So I have news – good news and bad news.. and more good news!

 Enter Whole-Wheat Banana Millet Muffins

 These sweet, golden, slightly nutty babies have long been in the works and are made with whole wheat flour, crunchy raw millet, and ripe nanners – one of my favorite baking staples.
-With only 1/3 cup of brown sugar added they are sweet enough to feel like a treat, but still wholesome enough to grab as a quick breakfast or snack option.
+A little bit of brown sugar adds a sweet touch, making them ideal to grab for a mid-afternoon treat or a quick on-the-go breakfast or snack.

 The inspiration behind these gems came from my favorite sandwich bread baked by the Great Harvest Bread Company, called Dakota.
 Dakota is a whole wheat loaf studded with sunflower seeds, pumpkin seeds, sesame seeds and raw millet.
 The raw millet gives the bread a fantastically nutty taste and a slight crunch that I just cannot get over. #obsessed.

 So naturally I had to buy some millet and get to experimenting in the kitchen myself!

 I decided to go the muffin route – I mean y’all know I am a muffin girl.
 And banana just seemed like a classic choice, not to mention my stash of ripe nanners on the counter aaand in the freezer 😮

 So after a bit of research, a few afternoons in the kitchen, and the help of some hungry taste testers these Whole Wheat Banana Millet Muffins were born.
 And much to my delight they had that same nuttiness and bit of crunch of my beloved Dakota.